7 Best Free Color Palette Generators Online

 Color Tool is just a small fraction of this staggeringly rich database of tools and information that Google’s Material Design provides.
-This simple and friendly tool is one of the most professional color palette generators, allowing you to test what your color palette might look like as part of a user interface design.
+This simple and friendly generator is one of the most professional color palette generators, allowing you to test what your color palette might look like as part of a user interface design.

 The Material Design color system adheres to only two colors, a primary and a secondary, together with their light and dark variants.
 This limited palette ensures harmony, and together with a strict approach to text legibility and accessibility, it still allows for enough color leeway to ensure that all UI elements are easily distinguishable.

 These complex principles are much more approachable after a quick dive into the Color Tool.
 Once you select two colors - a primary color and a secondary one, the tool generates a few variants of each.
 The color scheme is then displayed in six UI wireframe examples, giving you a sense of how it would later come to life in your design.

 Color Tool also runs a quick and convenient accessibility test for you.
 Crucial for making your website accessible, this test shows you whether your color choices will allow for legible text on your site.